phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ![Blub-space transformation for smooth flight paths.
 This is what he sent me to try and explain it.](blub-space.png)

-The end result isn't perfect and it feels a bit overengineered at 500 lines of code, but it works well enough.
+The end result isn't perfect and it feels a bit overengineered at 500 lines of code, but it works better than my original approach.

 ## Architecture